globalroo/react-input-field/README.md

 A React textfield mimicking the behaviour of the HTML 5 input type 'search'.

-The input is augmented by wrapping it in a Hoverable component for the mouseenter and mouseleave events and injecting state into the childen components.
+The input is augmented by wrapping it in a Hoverable component for the mouseenter and mouseleave events and injecting state into the children components.

 ```javascript
 <Hoverable>